Xander-de-Keijzer/MasterMind/README.md

 ## MasterMind
 #### AI Project HU
 ___

+> Resources

+In the resources directory there are 2 importend files to read, Theory.md explaining my thought processes
+Solutions.md explaining the algorithms pros and cons

 > How to play

 The game is played with 6 colors and guess contains 4 colors.